 You should be on the lookout for pests such as potato beetles (see Controlling Potato Beetles) and make sure that the tubers get an adequate amount of water, especially in their early days.
-They need 1 to 1-½ inch of water per week from rainfall or irrigation, but it’s best to keep the potato foliage as dry as possible to prevent disease.
+They need 1 to 1-½ inches of water per week from rainfall or irrigation.
+But, it’s best to keep the potato foliage as dry as possible to prevent disease.

 For each pound of potato planted, with good weather, enough water, few insects, and no disease, you can expect to yield around 10 pounds of potatoes.

-After harvesting, let the potatoes dry for a few days (in the dark) to allow their skins to toughen, and then move them into storage.
+After harvesting, let the potatoes dry for a few days (in the dark) to allow their skins to toughen.
+Then, move them into storage.
 If you will be using the potatoes within a month then they can be stored at room temperature.

 For long-term storage, the temperature should be approximately 40°F and the relative humidity should be between 85 – 90%.
 They should be kept in total darkness, and there should be good ventilation.
 Light exposure will make them green and inedible, higher temperatures will cause them to sprout, and inadequate humidity will cause them to shrivel.
 However, if kept in good conditions, they can last up to six months in storage.